-Just a 20-minute drive from downtown Raleigh brings you to the cute and historic downtown Apex.
+Just a 20-minute drive from downtown Raleigh brings you to the cute and historic downtown Apex, NC.

-We love the town of Apex.
+We love the town of Ape in Wake County.
 In fact, we like it so much we recently listed it on our other travel blog site about 13 small towns in the USA we love and recommend you visit.

 Founded in the 1860s, Apex, North Carolina is centered around charming Salem Street and is recognized by the National Register of Historic Places.